Tissue Provocation Therapies in Musculoskeletal Medicine

 How tissue copes with stress is still remarkably mysterious.

 “What doesn’t kill you makes you stronger.”
 Except, it doesn’t always!
 We can only adapt to so much stress so quickly — but it’s almost miraculous when we do adapt.
 How does tissue adaptation work?
 How good at it are we really?
 And can it be exploited for a treatment effect?
-Some popular therapies are based on this idea.
+Several popular therapies for pain and injury are based on this idea.
 Popularity, unfortunately, is no guarantee that they are actually useful.
-Here's are the major examples of provocation therapies:
+These are the most notorious examples of provocation therapies, and they are all a bit sketchy:

 Obey the (tissue adaptation) law — you really have no choice!